 Island peak is beautiful, fairly accessible and is totally worth doing if you want to experience climbing in the Himalayas.
-But the mountain is far from a mere trekking peak and requires good preparation and professional guides.
+The mountain is far from a mere trekking peak and requires good preparation and professional guides.
 Do not underestimate the risks and dangers that Island Peak presents.

-This climb wasn’t the hardest thing I’ve ever done, but it was certainly the most intense.
+This climb wasn’t the hardest thing I’ve ever done but it was certainly the most intense.
 We started out at around 2 am from High Camp at 5,500 meters.
 The first section is a scramble up a steep rocky crag.
 It was dark, cold and the rock was covered with snow and ice.
-Looking over the edge you could see nothing but pitch black and it was pretty scary going, knowing that every little slip could send you down into this blackness.
+Looking over the edge you could see nothing but pitch black and it was pretty scary going.
+Knowing that any little slip could send you down into this blackness.

 We moved up onto the glacier roped together.
-The glacier covers the top section of Island Peak is criss-crossed by some deep crevasses.
+The glacier covers the top section of Island Peak with some deep crevasses.
 The ice forms bizarre hills and caves with deep, seemingly bottomless gaps in between.
 The glacier is always on the move and new cracks may open at any time, even under your feet!

 We had to cross one of the crevasses over a steel ladder.
 It’s only three steps across, but looking down you couldn’t even see the bottom, so those 3 steps were pretty intense!
 Directly above the crevasse was a nearly vertical ice wall, about 10 meters high.
-I was jumaring up the wall (going up a fixed rope with the aid of a mountaineering device called the ascender or jumar) when one of my crampons slipped and came dangling off my foot.
+I was Jumaring up this wall when, one of my crampons slipped and came dangling off my foot.
 I remember nearly panicking at this stage, but luckily our guide Ian Taylor was directly behind me.
 He told me to stay put and he managed to attach the crampon back to my boot.

 The Head Wall

-The wall starts at about a 45 degree angle and then straightens up to 60 degrees, but at times it felt like it was totally vertical.
-There are fixed ropes leading up to the top and a big queue of climbers (a total of about 30 people were climbing with us on the day.
-It looked like too many people lining up to use them.
-Some had already started to go down – just as others were climbing up the wall… The sheer number of climbers going in both directions makes the use of fixed ropes highly dangerous.
-There have also been incidents of anchors coming off, people falling and getting injured.
-That is why if you climb Island Peak make sure your guide has their own ropes and do not rely on the fixed ropes that have been on the mountain for months and – who knows – maybe years!
+The wall starts at about a 45 degree angle.
+Then straightens up to 60+ degrees, but at times it felt like it was totally vertical.
+Our guides fixed ropes leading up to the top and a big queue of climbers.
+A total of about 30 people were climbing around us on the day.
+It looked like too many people lining up to use the already fixed lines.
+Some had already started to go down, just as others were climbing up the wall.

-The summit of Island Peak is very small – not much wider than the top of a dinner table.
+The summit of Island Peak is very small.
+It is not much wider than the top of a dinner table.
 It’s exhilarating to stand there and admire the bird’s eye views of the surroundings.
-Time stood still as you look around at the mountains, glaciers and huge Nuptse wall hiding the Everest summit behind it and the frozen Imja lake down below.
+Time stood still as you look around at the mountains, glaciers and huge Nuptse wall hiding the summit of Mount Everest.
+I remember looking down on the frozen Imja lake down below.
 I knew there was still a long way to go.
-You really feel what it must be like standing on top of Everest, K2 and the other top peaks – and appreciate just how tough and dangerous reaching those heights must be.
+You really feel what it must be like standing on top of Everest, K2 and the other top peaks.
+I can now appreciate just how tough and dangerous reaching those heights must be.
 CLICK HERE and read another blog post on climbing Island peak with us.

-2).
-Buy your own mountaineering boots and get used to them/break them in well before the trip.
-I hired mine in Chukhung (a village one day’s walk away from Island Peak Base Camp) and the boots turned out to be terrible!
-My feet were absolutely frozen during the climb and I was really worried I’d lose my toes to frostbite, which only upped my anxiety and effected my energy levels.
-In the end I didn’t lose my toes, but I got some nasty blisters, lost a toenail and lost feeling in three of the toes (after just a day of climbing in those rented boots).
-It took more than a month for my feet to recover.
-I had been told to buy my own mountaineering boots and which I had of taken that advice.
+You should have your own mountaineering boots.
+Get used to wearing them at home, while breaking them in well before the trip.
+I hired mine in Chuckhung, the village before Island Peak Base Camp.
+The boots turned out to be terrible!
+At this point, I was really worried I’d lose my toes to frostbite.
+My feet were absolutely frozen during the whole climb.
+This upped my anxiety and effected my energy levels.
+In the end I didn’t lose my toes, but I got some nasty blisters.
+I lost a toenail and lost feeling in three of the toes after just a day of climbing in those rented boots.
+My feet took a month to recover.
+I had been told to buy my own mountaineering boots before the trip.
+I wish I had of taken that advice.

-3).
-Find good, reliable guides.
-I can totally recommend Ian Taylor and the Sherpas who work with him, especially the legend that is Ang Kami who’s been on top of Island Peak over 150 times.
+I can totally recommend Ian Taylor and the Sherpa’s who work with him.
+Our head climbing Sherpa, the legend that is Ang Kami who’s been on top of Island Peak over 150 times.
 Ang Kami fixed ropes and managed safety to perfection.
 He has summited Mount Everest and Ama Dablam, among many other mountains.

-4).
-Bring plenty of water.
-Guides normally tell you to bring as little weight as possible, and I had only one Nalgene bottle with me.
-But if I was doing Island Peak again I think I would bring 2 or 3 liters.
+Guides normally tell you to bring as little weight as possible.
+I had only one Nalgene bottle with me.
+If I was doing Island Peak again I think I would bring 2 or 3 liters.
 Remember if you want it you have to carry it.

 By Viktor Posudnevsky – Island Peak – 2016